naeemmusamh/Reading-note/Readme201-03.md

 # specify the type of bullet point (circles, squares, diamonds and so on)

-the unordered list it a tag element in THML like (ul) it create be opening tag and closing tag
+the unordered list it a tag element in HTML like (ul) it create be opening tag and closing tag

 and in the ul tag it include (li) is placed in ul between the opening tag and closing tag

 3- Definition list

-# list where there are two terms used for the same definition or two different definitions for the sameterm.
+# list where there are two terms used for the same definition or two different definitions for the smatters.

 the definition list it a tag element in HTML like (d1) it create be opening tag and closing tag